 1. Click the Administration icon on the toolbar.
 The Administration Status page opens to the Status page.

 The Status settings are read-only.
 For details, see Status Settings.

-- 2. To reboot the encoder, see Rebooting the Encoder. - 3.
-To display a snapshot of system information, see Taking a System Snapshot.
+2. To display a snapshot of system information, see Taking a System Snapshot.